Yves Quéré: Biography and personal life

-In 1961, he married France Jaulmes, a writer and theologian.
-They have three children.
+In 1961, he married France Quéré, a writer and theologian.
+They had three children: David, Anne and Emmanuelle.

 With Jean-Michel Molkhou, Philip Boenhoffer and Frédéric Fortineau, he won a 1st Prize at the CEM (European Chamber Music Competition).

 Scientific work

 His research is on the physics of materials and in particular on the study of the interaction of particles with solids and the effects of irradiation, placing his work at the border between academic research and applications.